 Multi-purpose and pop-up spaces can also be used for a variety of functions, from cafes to exhibition spaces, passing through market areas.

-The proposal for the Oasys urban oasis by Mask Architect attracts attention with impressive structures inspired by palm trees.
-According to the architects, they will be topped with solar panels and complemented with lights and nozzles that spray a refreshing mist into the air.
+Mask Architect's Oasys urban oasis proposal commands attention with impressive palm tree-inspired structures.
+According to the architects, they will be topped with solar panels and integrated with lights and nozzles that spray a refreshing mist into the air.

 An artificial respiratory system

-Oasys is not limited to “photovoltaic” palms.
-It also includes a “base” that hides all technical equipment (including water pipes, electrical cables and solar batteries) and five types of triangular modules of various sizes.
+Oasys is not limited to "photovoltaic" palm trees.
+It also includes a “base” that hides all the technical equipment (including water pipes, electrical cables and solar batteries) and five types of triangular modules of various sizes.

-The modules are the real “bricks” and like in a Lego they connect to form different environments and a more natural look.
+The modules are the real "bricks" and like in a Lego they connect to form different environments and a more natural appearance.

 A greener world.
 Literally.